Блог

 Teacher Toolkit: Ready-to-Use Activities Linked to Local Parks

-Start with a 45-minute park walk using the rise,andrey framework to set goals: navigate the park’s zones, observe atmosphere, and collect evidence of how space shapes social interaction.
-The ready kit covers a four-station route, laminated map, prompts, and a concise rubric that emphasizes focus, inside-outside perspectives, and reflective thought.
+Start with a 45-minute park walk using the RISE, ANDREY framework to set goals: navigate the park’s zones, observe atmosphere, and collect evidence of how space shapes social interaction.
+The ready kit covers a four-station route, laminated map, prompts, and a concise rubric that emphasises focus, inside-outside perspectives, and reflective thought.

 Station 1: Inside zones and times.
 Students map pathways, record crowd times, and propose an example redesign to suit group study.
 This covers physical layout and social rhythm, with prompts that connect space to learning goals.